SejalIngole/javascript/README.md

 # javascript
-This is javascript miniprojects-to do list
+This is javascript miniproject-to do list